-As for the remainder of our sensitivity analysis, we first consider the parameters with conventional values in the literature (reported in Table 1).
-As we document in Online Appendix C.2, the reversal rate on impact is not very sensitive to any of these choices.
+First, we consider the parameters with conventional values in the literature (reported in Table 1).
+As we document in Online Appendix C, the reversal rate on impact is not very sensitive to any of these choices.
 For each parameter, we take a range of values considered in the literature and plot the reversal rate for each value in that range.
 In each case, the reversal rate remains within a range close to our preferred estimate of -0.8%.

 More important are the parameters that we calibrate to match moments in the data (reported in Table 2).
-Several parameters are uniquely identified by measurable bank balance sheet and interest rate moments.40 The remaining parameters are not unambiguously identified by bank balance sheet data alone, so we report sensitivity results for those parameters as well.
-We report results for such parameters in Online Appendix C.2, since they are less directly related to the reversal rate mechanism.41
+Several parameters are uniquely identified by easily measurable bank balance sheet and interest rate moments.
+The remaining parameters are not unambiguously identified by bank balance sheet data alone, so we report sensitivity results for those parameters as well.
+For illustrative purposes, here we describe the results for two important parameters: banks' leverage adjustment cost parameter $\kappa^L$ and the investment adjustment cost parameter $\kappa^I$ .
+We report results for the remainder of the parameters in Online Appendix C, since they are less directly related to the reversal rate mechanism.